Story

 March 1988 | Volume 39, Issue 2

 At the end of 1775, when fighting had already begun between the Americans and the British, an essay about the character of rattlesnakes appeared in the Pennsylvania Journal signed by “An American Guesser.”
 The Guesser, obviously a patriot and a witty one, has just recently been identified as Benjamin Franklin.
-This piece, and fifty-six other newly attributed writings, which have never before been collected, are included in the recently published Library of America volume Benjamin Franklin: Writings.
-The editor, J. A. Leo Lemay, reports that Franklin had used the rattlesnake symbol before—notably in a savage piece he published in the Pennsylvania Gazette in 1751 suggesting that America send rattlesnakes to England in exchange for the felons the British were dumping in the American colonies.
+This piece, and fifty-six other newly attributed writings, which have never before been collected, are included in the recently published Library of America volume entitled Benjamin Franklin: Writings.
+The editor, J. A. Leo Lemay, reports that Franklin had used the rattlesnake symbol before—notably, in a savage piece he published in the Pennsylvania Gazette in 1751 suggesting that America send rattlesnakes to England in exchange for the felons the British were dumping in the American colonies.
 That fact and various internal stylistic characteristics helped Dr. Lemay recognize Franklin as the author of this essay.

 MESSERS.
 PRINTERS,